Collinsklein/AssignmentNotes/README.md

 4. Usage in Spring:
-o	Spring Boot uses SLF4J with Logback as the default logging implementation. o	Common logging levels: TRACE, DEBUG, INFO, WARN, ERROR. o	Example usage: java
+o	Spring Boot uses SLF4J with Logback as the default logging implementation. o	Common logging levels: TRACE, DEBUG, INFO, WARN, ERROR. o	Example how to use it in intelliJ or any compiler:
-Copy code

 import org.slf4j.Logger;
 import org.slf4j.LoggerFactory;